fralau/mkdocs-test/webdoc/docs/index.md

 has been:

-1. Initially, to run `mkdocs serve` to start a local web server, navigate the pages, and watch "what happens".
+1. Initially, to run `mkdocs serve` to start a local web server, navigate the pages, modify the Markdown pages and watch "what happens" (interactive editing).
-2. Later, to run `mkdocs build` (possibly with the `--strict` option).
+2. Later, to run `mkdocs build` (possibly with the `--strict` option) before deploying the new version of your static website.

-However, `mkdocs build` has the following issues:
+However, a plain command `mkdocs build` has the following issues:

-- This is a binary proposition: it worked or it didn't.
+- It has a binary result: it worked or it didn't.
 - It doesn't perform integrity tests on the pages; if something started to subtly go wrong, the issue might emerge only later.
 - If something went wrong,
   it doesn't necessarily say where, or why.

-**What about non-regression tests, when rebuilding the documentation?
+**How to do non-regression tests, when rebuilding the documentation?
-No one wants to browse the pages of a large website and manually re-check each page one by one, each time a new release is made.**
+No one wants to browse the pages of a large website and manually re-check the pages one by one, each time a new release is made.**

-One solution woud be to write an ad-hoc program to make tests on the target (HTML) pages; this requires knowing in advance where those HTML files will be stored.
+One solution woud be to write an ad-hoc program to make tests on the target (HTML) pages; this requires knowing in advance where those HTML files will be stored and their filenames.
 But manually keeping
 track of those pages for large documentation projects, or for conducting systematic tests, becomes